-The ignition of Higashida Blast Furnace No. 1 in 1901 was a milestone in the history of modern Japan.
-The state-owned Yawata Steel Works soon emerged as a modern integrated steel mill, and it grew rapidly through three planned expansions, adding new blast furnaces and factories, along with such infrastructure as the Kawachi Reservoir, and boosting production dramatically in the process.
+With three planned expansions by 1930, the Imperial Steel works, Japan added new blast furnaces and factories, along with infrastructure such as the Kawachi Reservoir, and boosted production dramatically in the process.
 It spawned numerous other industries in the Kitakyushu area, and this industrial belt played a key role in the rise of modern Japan.

 * First Head Office *